TabCarousel/TabCarousel/README.md

 TabCarousel
 ===========

+**Additional maintainer wanted.**  Please reach out in a GitHub Issue if you are interested in helping out!

 by [Benjamin Oakes](http://www.benjaminoakes.com/)

 A Chrome extension to help you keep tabs on info you want to monitor.
 It's great for cycling through tabs on an external display, like a TV.